JohnminerIv/Core-Git-Branching/Script.md

 Braus the Zoo Keeper yells at George.

 George met the Unicorn King who granted him magic powers.
 Then George met the Budda and found the true meaning of peace.
+Then he met a friendly koala named Mike.

 The end.